walquis/react-study-book/src/react/state/setting-and-preserving-state.md

 ```
 One can think of them as having the same “address”, e.g., "the first child of the first child of the root".
 This is how React matches them up between the previous and next renders, regardless of how you structure your logic.
 React doesn’t know where you place the conditions in your function.
 All it “sees” is the tree you return.

-Also, the same component rendered under a different UI element\--even though it's in same position under the UI element\--resets the state of the component's entire subtree:
+Also, rendering a component under a different UI element\--even if it's in the same relative position under that different UI element\--resets the state of the component's entire subtree:

 ```
 ...